Frequently Asked Questions

 Q: The first question I often get is: do I work with Individuals?

 Yes.
-In fact, most of my clients are individuals.
+Most of my clients are individuals.
 The professional title of LMFT or Licensed Marriage And Family Therapist refers to a therapist with a master’s degree in clinical psychology who is trained to conduct psychotherapy (talk therapy) with individuals, similar to an LCSW or LPCC.
 In addition to this, an LMFT has additional, specialized education and training equipping them to address issues involving relationships.
-This is distinction is recognized by the state of California in the form of the LMFT license credential, which allows the therapist to do relationship work with couples and families, in addition to their work with individuals.
-Most of my clients are individuals, and much of the work we do together involves their relationships with family, friends, co workers, and partners/spouses.
-LMFTs are specially trained to address issues related to relationships.
+This distinction is recognized by the state of California in the form of the LMFT license credential, which allows the therapist to do relationship counseling work with couples and families, in addition to their psychotherapeutic work with individuals.
+Most of my clients are individuals, and much of the work we do together concerns their relationships with family, friends, coworkers, peers, and partners/spouses.

 Q: Am I currently accepting new patients?

 Yes.
 I currently have a limited number of openings for individual adults.
-Please contact me to discuss availability.
+Please contact me for availability.

-*I do not currently have any couples openings available.
+• I do not currently have any couples openings.

 Q: Do I offer online THERAPY?

 Yes.
 Therapy via Telehealth video is available for clients located anywhere in California.
-Please contact me to discuss availability.
+Please contact me for availability.

 Q: AM I seeing clients in person?